-To be considered for admission, candidates must submit the online application by January 23, 2019 for September 2019 admission consideration.
+Candidates must submit the online application by January 10, 2020 to be considered for admission in September 2020.
 Although the application deadline occurs in January, final grades and other required scores and documents may follow later as per dates given below and in the Application Process section.
 Applicants are considered based on the following factors:

 - Academic performance